AoiTechDev/fischkapp/readme.md

 ## Project Overview

+Hey there!
 Welcome to the Fishkapp Project!
-This initiative empowers you to craft, modify, and remove fishkapps seamlessly.
-These fishkapps find their home in both an external API and a database, establishing a centralized and efficient system for their management.
-The project originated during a free period within the https://www.nerdbord.io/ community, where we were presented with the design and tasks to fulfill.
-I took on the responsibility of writing the entire project independently.
-Additionally, my code underwent a thorough review process, with Jakub and AI providing constructive feedback during the pull request evaluation.
+This project allows you to easily create, edit, and delete fishkapps.
+These fishkapps are stored in both an external API and a database, creating a central and efficient system for managing them.
+The project started during some free time in the https://www.nerdbord.io/ community.
+We were given the design and tasks to work on, and I decided to take on the responsibility of developing the entire project on my own.
+Plus, my code went through a detailed review process, where Jakub and AI gave helpful feedback during the pull request evaluation.

 ## Project site
 https://bornikowski-fishkapp.netlify.app/